 For dessert, we had a slice of tiramisu and a piece of chocolate mousse cake.
 Both were excellent, and I really loved their shlag.

 Seafood Selection: 9

 There’s sea bass, tuna, salmon, lobster and shrimp in the entree portion of the menu.
 That’s a fantastic showing, and I bet they do a great job since this is essentially an Italian joint, and Italian joints are known for having good fish.
-While I only tried the oysters, I am confident that this section of the menu is well above average.
+While I only tried the apps and a bowl of lobster bisque, I am confident that this section of the menu is well above average.